 Pretesting the study

-Following completion of the survey development, the questionnaire will be piloted on 3-5 women at the Women’s Option Center at San Francisco General Hospital.
+Following completion of survey development, the questionnaire will be piloted on 3-5 women at the Women’s Option Center at San Francisco General Hospital.
 This process will assess the flow of the survey, clarity of the questions to the subjects and provide a better estimation of the length of the time subjects will need to complete the survey.
 A pilot session will also help assess the user friendliness of the tablet computers that will be used to collect the data.
 The survey questions will be refined as needed to clarity and flow.
 The primary investigator will also be able to ensure that the web-based survey uploads data without problems.

 After finalizing the survey and testing the tablet interface, a research assistant will undergo training regarding the study.
 This will include reviewing the inclusion criteria of subjects, providing informed consent for subjects and guiding subjects through a portion of the survey.
 At the time of launching the study at each of the three sites, the principal investigator and the research assistant will be present to facilitate subject recruitment and administer the study without disrupting the clinic flow.